Oyster Bay: Oyster Bay Harbor

 5. Special Conditions:

-The boundary of the closed safety zone (500 yard radius) around the Oyster Bay waste water treatment plant discharge shall be marked with stakes topped with black and white flags.
-Removal of the stakes shall result in suspension or termination of the program.
+The boundary of the closed safety zone (500 yard radius) around the Oyster Bay waste water treatment plant discharge shall be marked with stakes topped with black and white checkered flags.
+Removal of the stakes, or their submergence under ice, shall result in suspension or termination of the program.